Judge strikes down Trump asylum rules for domestic and gang violence victims

 Sessions: 'The asylum system is being abused'June 11, 201802:48

-A rep for DOJ did not immediately respond to a request for comment on the asylum ruling.
+Justice Department spokesman Steven Stafford said, "We are reviewing our options with regard to this ruling, and we will continue to restore the rule of law in our immigration system."

+Trump administration officials say the asylum process is being exploited by immigrants who are counting on passing the initial credible-fear screening and being released into the country.
+Only about nine percent of all people who initially claim asylum are granted it, and tens of thousands of families from Central America are coming to the U.S. every month.

-The ACLU filed suit on behalf of a dozen asylum seekers, all of whom had experienced horrors in the homelands, and all of whom were deemed "credible" by asylum officers, but were still slated for "expedited removal" because of the Sessions policy.
+The ACLU filed suit on behalf of a dozen asylum seekers, all of whom had experienced horrors in the homelands, and all of whom were deemed "credible" by asylum officers.
+Under the new guidelines, however, they did not meet the criteria for a "credible fear of persecution" in their home countries and were slated for "expedited removal."

-Sullivan's ruling allows them to continue to seek asylum in the U.S.
+Sullivan's ruling allows the plaintiffs to continue to seek asylum through court proceedings in the U.S., and orders any who were deported before the order to be returned.

+The Justice Department asked the judge in a court filing Wednesday to stay his ruling as it would apply to asylum seekers who are not involved with the lawsuit while it decides whether to appeal the order.
+"One reason for this is the importance of applying consistent and readily discernable policies within the expedited removal system—should this Court’s decision not hold up on appeal, it would result in changing and confusing alterations of the policies needed to screen tens of thousands of aliens arriving at our borders," the filing said.

 In the same case in August, an angry Sullivan rapped the Justice Department for having deported a mother and daughter, who were plaintiffs, back to El Salvador.
 The mother had fled "horrific" sexual abuse at the hands of her husband, and death threats from a local gang.
 Sullivan ordered the feds to turn her plane back around, and not to deport any other plaintiffs while the case was pending.